Areallycoolusername/Gulp-lang/README.md

 # Gulp-lang
-Gulp is an esoteric, deque based, golfing programming language made to win many CG challenges.
+Gulp is a deque-based, esoteric programming language created for use in code golfing.
 It has 128 commands, each one often having many functions at once.
-This tutorial will run you through the basics in order to start programming right away.
+This tutorial will explain the basics of the language.
 All commands that are not explained here, will be in a chart soon to be in this repo.
 # Syntax
-The syntax of Gulp is very simple.
-It consists of one commamd folllwed by a parameter.
-The only exceptions are commands which have to surround their parameters, and commands which have several parameters.
-Many properties in this language also affect the use of commands. e.g
+Gulp's syntax is simple.
+It consists of one commamd followed by an argument.
+The only exceptions are commands which have to surround their arguments, and commands which have several arguments.
+Many "properties" in this language also affect the use of commands. e.g

-    Properties{[Command][Parameter(s)]}
+    Properties{[Command][Argument(s)]}

-This shows that commands have parameters, however, their function may be affected by properties built-in to Gulp.
+This shows that the function of certain commands may be changed if they are modified with a property.

 # I/O
-Printing is simple in this language.
 Anything surroumded in single quotes is automatically pushed to the front of the deque, and printed.
 Take this Hello World Program as an example.

     'Hello, world!'

-As  mentioned before, Gulp has properties that make golfing easier.
-One of these properties is auto quotation.
-When a string literal without the closing single quote is entered, then its still valid.
-The interpreter treats it the same way as a complete steing literal. e.g

-    'Hello, world!

-This is still valid.
-There are still many commamds, however, that deal with printing as part of their functions.
-Input is also simple.
-It is received from the user using the "j" command, and is automatically pushed to the front of the deque. e.g
+Furthermore, input is received from the user using the "j" command, and is automatically pushed to the front of the deque:

     j

-This peogram will get input and push to to the deque.
-There is another command that takes uer input, pushes it to the front of the deque, and prints it.
-That is the "k" command.
+This program will take user input and push it to the deque.
+The "k" command also pushes user input to the front of the deque and prints it.

 # Variables
-Variablez are an important part of golfing.
-Which is why variables are easy to understand.
 Variables are declared with the "o" command (notice how the o is lowercase.
 Gulp is case sensitive, so capital O has a different function).
-Following the o command is a variable name, which can only be 1 byte in lenth, and the value of the variable. e.f
+Following the "o" command is the variable identifier and the desired value of the variable.

     oi99

-This program declares the variable i with value 99.
-When a variable is used by itself, and it is not a parameter of a command, it's value is printed. e.g
+This program declares the variable "i" with integer value 99.
+When a variable is present in the program but not used as an argument it's value is printed:

     o

-Will print the integer 99.
+The above program will print the integer "99."

 # Control Flow
 Control flow in Gulp comes in the form of the if statement, "p".
 When p is used, it must be immediately followed by a condition, and the if body.
 Optionally, the if body may be followed by another p signifying an else body.
-We'll use our variable "i" defined in the last section.
+We'll use the variable we defined in the last section as "99."

     pi<100ip'100